Regulations, Guidance, and Communications for New Reactors

 - NUREG-1555, "Standard Review Plan for Environmental Reviews for Nuclear Power Plants"

-- Office Instruction NRO-REG-100, "Acceptance Review Process for Design Certification and Combined License Applications"
+- Office Instruction NRO-REG-100, "Acceptance Review Process for Early Site Permit, Design Certification, and Combined License Applications"

 - Review Standard RS-002, "Guidance for Processing Applications for Early Site Permits"